deserve alt Liberty nor Safety.

 Daptacel, a vaccine for diphtheria, tetanus and whooping cough (DTaP, Sanofi Pasteur).
 Three vaccines were used as the placebo: DTP, DT and an experimental vaccine for whooping cough.

-Yes, yes.
+This is not a mistake.
 An experimental vaccine was used as a placebo.
 Let that sink in.

 Pediarix, a vaccine for diphtheria, tetanus, whooping cough, hepatitis B and polio (DTaP-HepB-IPV, GlaxoSmithKline).
 This vaccine was tested together with a vaccine for haemophilus influenzae.
 The control group received the vaccine Infanrix, as well as a vaccine for polio and haemophilus influenzae.

 Cervarix, human papillomavirus vaccine (GlaxoSmithKline).
-The placebo vaccine was a hepatitis A vaccine, as well as aluminum hydroxide.
+The placebo was a hepatitis A vaccine, as well as aluminum hydroxide.

 Engerix-B, a vaccine for hepatitis B (GlaxoSmithKline).
 There was no control group.